-20. Principles for the resale of electricity.-
+20. Principles for the resale of electricity

-- (1) Resellers shall comply with the licensing and registration requirements set out in the Electricity Regulation Act and regulations issued under this Act. - (2) Unless otherwise authorised by the Electrical Engineer, no person shall sell or supply electricity, supplied to his/her premises under an agreement with the Service Provider, to any other person or persons for use on any other premises, or permit or suffer such resale or supply to take place. - (3) If electricity is resold for use upon the same premises, the electricity resold shall be measured by a submeter of a type which has been approved by the South African Bureau of Standards and supplied, installed and programmed in accordance with the standards of the Service Provider. - (4) The tariff, rates and charges at which and the conditions of sale under which electricity is thus resold shall not be less favourable to the purchaser than those that would have been payable and applicable had the purchaser been supplied directly with electricity by the Service Provider. - (5) Every reseller shall furnish the purchaser with monthly accounts that arc at least as detailed as the relevant billing information details provided by the Service Provider to its electricity consumers. - (6) The Reseller shall conclude written agreements with all purchasers of such resold electricity.
-It shall be a condition of supply to such purchaser that the Service Provider shall not accept any liability for and shall be indemnified against any claim for damages or losses arising from the disconnection of electricity due to tampering or non-payment notwithstanding the fact that the purchaser had paid the reseller for the electricity.
+- (1) Resellers shall comply with the licensing and registration requirements set out in the Electricity Regulation Act and regulations issued under this act. - (2) Unless otherwise authorised by the Director, no person shall sell or supply electricity, supplied to his/her premises under an agreement with the Service Provider, to any other person or persons for use on any other premises, or permit or suffer such resale or supply to take place. - (3) If electricity is resold for use upon the same premises, the electricity resold shall be measured by a submeter of a type which has been approved by the South African Bureau of Standards and supplied, installed and programmed in accordance with the standards of the Service Provider. - (4) The tariff, rates and charges at which and the conditions of sale under which electricity is thus resold shall not be less favourable to the purchaser than those that would have been payable and applicable had the purchaser been supplied directly with electricity by the Service Provider.

+(5) Every reseller shall furnish the purchaser with monthly accounts that are at least as detailed as the relevant billing information details provided by the Service Provider to its electricity consumers.

-21. Right to disconnect supply.-
+21. Right to disconnect supply